Gratitude Journals for Kids

 Gratitude for Kids: What is a Gratitude Journal?

-A gratitude journal is exactly as it sounds–a journal in which you can write down what you are grateful for.
+A gratitude journal is exactly as it sounds-a journal in which you can write down what you are grateful for.
 There are many ways to express gratitude, nothing is too big or too small.
 This can be as simple as sharing a meal with family, or as elaborate as listing the people you know and the contributions they have made in your life.

 How to Put it into Practice